techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Call queue exception handling allows you to redirect calls to specific people, voicemail, other Call queues, or Auto attendants in the following situations:

-- there are no agents logged or
+- There are no agents logged
-- where the total number of callers waiting in queue exceeds the limit that you specify or
+- The total number of callers waiting in queue exceeds the limit that you specify
-- where the caller's wait time in queue exceeds the limit that you specify
+- The caller's wait time in queue exceeds the limit that you specify

 Like Auto attendants, Call queues each have a language setting.
 You can use different Call queues if you do business in multiple languages.
 Agents can be members of more than one queue if they're multi-lingual.